-The homework sheet will be divided into 3 sections: The basic questions section tests the basic concepts covered in the course: everyone should be able to do all these questions.
-The standard questions section has questions where the concepts covered in the course can be applied to realistic situations, or questions which involve a stronger theoretical insight; these questions are mostly straightforward, though there may be the occasional tricky question included.
-The bonus questions section has questions which are either more challenging, or else raise interesting or important issues that are not central to this course.
+The homework sheet will be divided into 2 sections: The basic questions section tests the basic concepts covered in the course: everyone should be able to do all these questions.
+The standard questions section has questions where the concepts covered in the course can be applied to more realistic situations, or questions which involve a stronger theoretical insight; these questions are mostly straightforward, though there may be the occasional tricky question included.
+There may also be some bonus questions section has questions which are either more challenging, or else raise interesting or important issues that are not central to this course.